MojoliciousDotIO/mojolicious.io/blog/2017/12/02/day-2-the-stash/index.markdown

 However, there is nothing special about the requst that we need to wait for to understand how to respond to it.

 In Mojolicious, when establishing a route, we can also specify some default values to add to the stash on each request (unless they are changed).
-These defaults are passed as a hash reference to the route contructor `get`.
+These defaults are passed as a hash reference to the route constructor `get`.

     use Mojolicious::Lite;
     get '/' => {text => 'Hello 🌍 World!'} => sub {